pyranges/pyranges_1.x/docs/how_to_create.rst

 Concatenating PyRanges
 ----------------------

-Analogously to ``pandas.concat``, :func:`pyranges.concat` can be used to concatenate PyRanges objects, i.e. stack rows of two or more PyRanges to create a new PyRanges object.
+Analogously to ``pandas.concat``, :func:`pyranges1.concat` can be used to concatenate PyRanges objects, i.e. stack rows of two or more PyRanges to create a new PyRanges object.

   >>> gr1 = pr.PyRanges({'Chromosome': ['chr1', 'chr1', 'chr1', 'chr3'],